theninabird/privakey-python/readme.md

 ```

 Open the settings.yaml.example and set your client id and client secret.

-Install the required dependances
+Install the required dependencies:
 `pip install -r requirements.txt`

 You can run the sample:
 `sudo python rp.py settings.yaml.example`

-This will start a local server at https://localhost:80
+This will start a local server at https://localhost:80.

 Enter your Privakey login to start the process.